Galapagos Island Hopping : Plan Your Own Adventure

 Travelling between islands is straightforward.
 You can choose the inter-island ferries or you can opt for the more expensive inter-island flights.

-We moved on to San Cristobal from Isabela Island and you can either take a ferry back to Santa Cruz and then take another ferry to San Cristobal or fly.
 We didn’t wish to waste a day travelling between the two islands so we opted for the flight.
 It was a great choice and we loved the experience.
-It was quick and we saw the islands from the air.
-Emtebe is the operator and you can book your seats online.
+We saw the islands from the air which was also amazing.
+Emetebe is the operator and you can book your seats online.

 Santiago Island from the hike to the top of Bartolome Island; a day tour from Santa Cruz Island